RC Glow Fuel Guide: Understanding Nitro Fuel Blends & Ingredients

 The three main ingredients are methanol, oil (Castor or synthetic) and nitromethane, the latter being the one that puts the word nitro into so many rc terms (nitro plane, nitro car, nitro engine...) even though rc glow fuels don't always contain it!

 It's not necessary to don your chemistry lab coat and round glasses to understand rc glow fuel completely, but a basic understanding of how and why it makes your rc engine run isn't a bad thing.
-Hopefully this article will try and explain those basics of the fuel...
+Let's break down the ingredients, explore the crucial differences between oils, and figure out exactly which blend you need for your model.

 Glow Fuel Ingredients